-On 11 February 1979, Santos and Corinthians were facing each other on what seemed another regular Sunday of football in Brazil.
+It was 11 February 1979, and Santos and Corinthians were facing each other on what seemed another regular Sunday of football in Brazil.
 However, that day was special.
-Among the Gaviões da Fiel, supporters of Corinthians, there was a huge banner calling for a 'broad, general, and unrestricted amnesty'.64 The scene, broadcasted on nationwide
+Among the Gaviões da Fiel, supporters of Corinthians, there was a huge banner calling for a "broad, general, and unrestricted amnesty".64 The scene, broadcasted on nationwide television and printed on the papers next day, was an example (and symbol) of how the amnesty cause was able to unify the opposition and reach the general public with large-scale protests in the streets and many political rallies.65

-The Committees for Amnesty were organised throughout the country, infusing the society with manifestos, meetings and protests as they demanded a 'broad, general and unrestricted amnesty'.
+The Committees for Amnesty were organized throughout the country, infusing the society with manifestos, meetings and protests as they demanded a "broad, general and unrestricted amnesty".
 Some sectors of the left went further, calling for the dismantling of the institutions of repression and the prosecutions of the torturers.
-Others, such as the Partido do Movimento Democrático Brasileiro (PMDB) were more realistic, as they thought the amnesty would not be possible without a pact with the conservative forces, and that demands like the prosecution of state agents would not be possible.
-66
+Others, such as the Brazilian Democratic Movement (MDB) were more realistic, as they thought the amnesty would not be possible without a pact with the conservative forces, and that demands like the prosecution of state agents would not be possible.66

-The military, on the other hand, was trying to frame the conflict with the clandestine left with its own 'two demons' theory, arguing that 'both sides' should be amnestied, even though this was far from the truth as the inequality of arms between sides was more than evident.67 In the end, through political manoeuvring, the regime approved the Amnesty Law on 28 August 1979 that would guarantee a reciprocal amnesty for both state agents and the resistance.
+The military, on the other hand, was trying to frame the conflict with the clandestine left with its own "two demons" theory, arguing that "both sides" should be amnestied, even though this was far from the truth as the inequality of arms between sides was more than evident67.
+In the end, through political maneuvering, the regime approved an Amnesty law on 28 August 1979 that would guarantee a reciprocal amnesty for both state agents and the resistance.

 Nevertheless, it was an important step to the end of the regime.
-The 'summer of amnesty',68 between 1979 and 1980, saw the return of many relevant cultural and political figures to the country from their exile, and a new party-political structure that would influence the country in the (re)construction of the democracy until the present day.
+The "summer of amnesty"68, between 1979 and 1980, saw the return of many relevant cultural and political figures to the country from their exile, and a new party-political structure that would influence the country in the (re)construction of the democracy until the present day.